markdumay/shortcode-test/README.md

 hugo server
 ```

 Navigate to your local site (usually http://localhost:1313/) within your browser and click on `My First Post`.
+The post contains two paragraphs.
+The **unsafe** paragraph demonstrates the issue when using `.Inner` from within the parent.
+The **safe** paragraphs demonstrates the workaround that uses **scratch** variables instead.
+It also logs a warning to the console about unexpected input.